lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/DiscordInteraction.md

 # AppPermissions property

-Bitwise set of permissions the app or bot has within the channel the interaction was sent from
+Bitwise set of permissions the app has in the source location of the interaction

 ```csharp
 public PermissionFlags?
 AppPermissions { get; set; }